unsaved/gradle-javaPropFile-plugin/README.txt

 Expand methods
     File "doc/build.gradle" has an example of expanding property references in application files using a ContentAsStringFilter and an .expand() call.

+    When using the expand method nested in some closures... definitely when calling expand inside of a ContentAsStringFilter... reference failures (throws) will just indicate failure whatever executes the closure.
+    In the case of a reference failure in a ContentAsStringFilter, you will get a Gradle error message including "Cause: Could not copy file...".
+    Just re-run the Gradle command with the addition of the -s switch and look through the stack traces for the precise failure cause.

     JavaPropFile is distinctive from other templating/expansions systems in that it can be used with the other systems without breaking them.